On this page

 Hepatitis B is an infectious liver disease.
 It is caused by the hepatitis B virus (HBV).
-Infections of hepatitis B occur only if the virus is able to enter the blood stream and reach the liver.
+Infections of hepatitis B occur only if the virus is able to enter the bloodstream and reach the liver.
 Once in the liver, the virus reproduces and releases large numbers of new viruses into the bloodstream.

 For reasons that are not completely understood, 10 percent of people who develop hepatitis B become carriers of the disease.
-Their blood remains infected for months, years, sometimes for life.
+Their blood remains infected for months, years, or sometimes for life.
 Seventy percent of carriers develop chronic persistent hepatitis B. Most do not appear to be ill.
 The remaining 30 percent of carriers experience continuous liver disease.
 This condition often progresses to cirrhosis and then, after 30 to 40 years, possibly to liver cancer.
 At present, there is no way of curing carriers.
-The risk of becoming a chronic carrier is related inversely with a person's age when infected.
-For example, the risk of an infant becoming a carrier is 90-95% whereas the risk of an adult becoming a carrier is 3-10%.
+The risk of becoming a chronic carrier is related inversely to a person's age when infected.
+For example, the risk of an infant becoming a carrier is 90-95%, whereas the risk of an adult becoming a carrier is 3-10%.

-There are other kinds of viral hepatitis such as hepatitis A, hepatitis C, hepatitis D (delta), and hepatitis E. These diseases and the viruses that cause them are not related to hepatitis B even though they also affect the liver.
+There are other kinds of viral hepatitis, such as hepatitis A, hepatitis C, hepatitis D (delta), and hepatitis E. These diseases and the viruses that cause them are not related to hepatitis B, even though they also affect the liver.